-Prior to the pandemic, we noted a number of areas where progress in respect of previous recommendations for improving governance had been limited, both from external audit and other externally facilitated reviews.
+Prior to the pandemic, we noted a number of areas where progress in respect of previous recommendations for improving governance had been limited, both from external audit and other externally facilitated reviews, and the pace of improvement indicated insufficient capacity to address the issues previously identified.

 We also noted in our annual audit plan a significant risk of Covid-19 materially impacted the College's ability to deliver good governance arrangements, both in terms of the impact on the College's way or working and the impact on key individuals charged with delivering good governance.
-Our work for the year will focus on the College's arrangements to ensure effective governance was in place through the Covid-19 lockdown period.
+Our work for the year will focus on the College's actions to address improvement requirements from previous audits and arrangements to ensure effective governance was in place through the Covid-19 lockdown period.
 We will consider: